Sopona: Candomblé

 Sopona is known in the Afro-Brazilian tradition of Candomblé as Sakpata or Sakpata-Omolu in the (Jejé nation).
 He is associated with the colors red, black, and white, as in Africa.
 Insects associated with him are Sakpata-Omolu beetles, black butterflies, flies, and mosquitoes.
 A skirt and hood made of straw that covers the entire body is the clothing associated with Sakpata-Omolu followers and worship.
 In the Jejé tradition, Kpo and Loko are also associated with straw clothing.
 The xaxará, a broom with palm or straw bristles, is used in Sakpata-Omolu rituals.
 Small gourds, white cowry shells, a black necklace (laguidibá) are all accessories associated with Sakpata-Omolu.
 He is seen to have both the power to inflict and cure skin disease and other contagious diseases.
 In present times this includes HIV/AIDS.

 Trinidad Orisha

-In the Trinidad Orisha tradition, Sopona is known as Shakpana, and is similarly a ferocious god associated with healing smallpox.
+In the Trinidad Orisha tradition, Sopona is known as Shakpana or Ṣakpanna, and is similarly a ferocious god associated with healing smallpox.
 In a survey of Orisha shrines on Trinidad, James Houk found that flags to Ogun are found in almost every location.
 Those to Shakpana and Osain (Osanyin) closely follow in popularity.